tales/sourceoftales/README.md

     cat ../manaserv/src/sql/sqlite/createTables.sql | sqlite3 mana.db
     cd ..

-    # now start the game servers:
+    # now start the game servers, leave out if testing on our server.:
     cd lpc2012
     # run the servers in the background, so don't block the script here.
     screen -d -m manaserv-account